Chicago "L" rolling stock: 7000-series

 The new 7000-series cars will replace the 2600-series and 3200-series cars and expand the fleet.
-The order is for 500 cars only.
+The order is for 400 cars only.
 10 prototype cars for testing to be delivered in late 2020 and then delivery of the production cars beginning in 2022.
 On March 9, 2016, the contract was awarded to CRRC Sifang America, with a bid that is $226 million lower than Bombardier's.
 However, on April 12, 2016, it was announced that Bombardier filed a protest of the decision, alleging that CTA rigged the procurement to give CRRC an unfair advantage.
 On September 28, 2016, the CTA finalized its decision to award CRRC Sifang America the 7000-series contract.

 The cars will be built at a new CRRC Sifang America railcar manufacturing plant at 13535 South Torrence Avenue in Chicago's Hegewisch neighborhood.
 Construction of the factory began in March 2017, with production to begin at the factory in March 2019.
 Concerns have been raised over possible malware, cyber attacks, and mass surveillance by the Chinese government.
 However, the computer and software components and the automatic train control system will be made by U.S. and Canadian firms.

 The 7000-series tested tracks in December 2019.
 The 7000-series began testing in October 2020, and will make up the entire Blue Line fleet.
 In June 2019, production began on the 7000-series cars.
 In service testing began on the Blue line on April 21, 2021.
 Delivery of the production cars began in June 2022.
 In August 2022, the 7000-series production cars began service on the Blue Line.
+As of November 2025, the CTA plans to purchase the full 846 railcar option.

 Upcoming

 9000-series

 On May 5, 2023, the CTA announced it had received funding to "begin planning and designing for the future procurement of its next generation of railcars - the 9000-series.
-This next generation of railcars would replace 2600-series and 3200-series."
-Very little information is currently available at this time, and it is unclear if this means the CTA will not be picking up the 7000-series options.
+This next generation of railcars might replace 2600-series and 3200-series."
+Very little information is currently available at this time, and it is unclear if the 9000 series will be to replace the 2600-series and 3200-series, given that CTA has decided to pick up the 7000-series options in November 2025.